nagarajui7/kube-spin-helm/Spinnaker-setup.md

 `hal config artifact github account add my-github --token-file TOKEN_FILE`

-We should have a repo in github holding *code*, *Dockerfile*, *helm-chart*, ***tar file of helm chart*** create the helm chart using *helm chart chart-name* package it using *helm package chart-name*
+We should have a repo in github holding *code*, *Dockerfile*, *helm-chart*, ***tar file of helm chart***

+To create the helm chart: *helm chart chart-name*

+To package: *helm package chart-name*

 **Working with Spinnaker UI**
 1. We need to create applications to start with